 - Hammering nails into a wooden board and playing with other woodworking toys, including screws.

-- Building puzzles of various types and number of pieces (here’s a printable set of puzzles at the end of the post.
+- Building puzzles of various types and number of pieces (download a FREE printable set of puzzles at the end of the post.

 - Playing with bean bags – throwing and catching and other bean bag activities.

 - Drawing and painting freely on different surfaces – a table, at an easel, on the floor – and with different tools.